Medication Search: Zykadia

 - signs of fluid buildup around the heart (e.g., chest pain or pressure, shortness of breath, nausea, difficulty swallowing)

-- signs of inflammation of the heart muscle (e.g., sharp stabbing chest pain that becomes worse with cough, swallowing, breathing, laying flat)
+- signs of inflammation of the heart muscle (e.g., sharp stabbing chest pain that becomes worse with cough, swallowing, breathing, or lying flat)

 - signs of pancreatitis (e.g., abdominal pain on the upper left side, back pain, nausea, fever, chills, rapid heartbeat, swollen abdomen)